 KillerRed

-- Induction by green light irradiation
+- Not toxic before activation by green or orange light irradiation

 Available variants and fusions

-KillerRed-mem fusion comprises KillerRed linked with membrane localization signal (MLS) of neuromodulin.
+KillerRed-mem fusion KillerRed is fused with membrane localization signal (MLS) of neuromodulin.
 The neuromodulin MLS (N-terminal 20 amino acid residues) contains a signal for posttranslational palmitoylation of cysteines 3 and 4 that targets KillerRed to cellular membranes [Skene and Virag, 1989].
 Irradiation of membrane-localized KillerRed leads to high effective and fast cell death, presumably due to lipid oxidation.
 Comparing to the mitochondrially targeted KillerRed, irradiation of membrane-localized KillerRed leads to even more effective and fast cell death (within 10-30 min).
-Membrane-targeted KillerRed was shown to be suitable for the light induced cell killing within a developing zebrafish.
+Membrane-targeted KillerRed was shown to be suitable for the light induced cell killing within a developing zebrafish. pKillerRed-mem FP966

 References: